Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>I'm opening web files locally (as in opening html pages that you have created or downloaded) and the background is not the color it should be.</h3>
 <p>To change the directory browsing page and change how .css or some .txt files appear when opened with Firefox, I had to specify it to affect urls that start with "file:///", meaning that any file opened with Firefox will get overriden with those rules as well.
 To prevent this, go to userContent.css, and comment out the lines that affect this url (This rule should be exactly under the color variables at the start of the file).</p>

-<h3>I placed userchrome.css inside my chrome folder and I still don't have multi-row tabs!</h3>
+<h3>I placed userChrome.css inside my chrome folder and I still don't have multi-row tabs!</h3>
 <p>While we only needed to use CSS to enable multi-row tabs, this breaks tabs draggability, making reordering tabs when it was enabled a bit erratic, so to fix this, I decided to put all multi-row tabs code inside the <b>MultiRowTabLiteforFx.uc.js</b> file.
 This means that now Multi-row tabs can be enabled following the method described inside the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions/Multirow%20tabs">Multirow tabs</a> folder.
-If you were using CSS code on your <code>userchrome.css</code> to enable multirow tabs, delete (or comment it out) for the js file to take effect.</p>
+If you were using CSS code on your <code>userChrome.css</code> to enable multirow tabs, delete (or comment it out) for the js file to take effect.</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>
 <p>The main reason is that you can't style firefox about: pages nor dialog windows with just stylus.</p>

 <h3>The theme is making the text of some addon popups unreadable, how do I fix this?</h3>
 <p>The theme is made so that it changes most background colors, including the one of the popups that don't have any background color specified by their original creator.
-Sadly it doesn't change the text of these by default, so you may have to do it manually, or report the addon you want themed here, or just use the fix inside userchrome.css (at around lines 926-929) to turn the addons back to their white background color.</p>
+Sadly it doesn't change the text of these by default, so you may have to do it manually, or report the addon you want themed here, or just use the fix inside userChrome.css (at around lines 926-929) to turn the addons back to their white background color.</p>

 <h2>Credits</h2>
 <p>The original code for the custom scrollbars which we modified here belongs to <b>Arty2</b>, and you can find it <a href="https://gist.github.com/Arty2/fdf19aea2c601032410516f059d58eb1">here</a>.